nafiz6/BRS-website/README.md

 - base (Element selectors , Base elements)
 - modules (More discrete components of the page, standalone e.g widgets pop ups etc)
 - layouts (Major and minor styles based of use, e.g headers footers etc)

+TODO :

+- Need to add jekyll blog for website